hujhax/austin-improv-wiki/Empty Promises.md

 **Empty Promises** is an improv troupe.

 ## Summary
-### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>Empty Promises is a Harold team who honor the pure Chicago style form.
-Fast, fun, whimsical and smart, Empty Promises promises to deliver delight and laughter to every stage it hits.
-Together they discover new worlds in a high paced physical powerhouse of a show.</blockquote>

 ### "Austin's Harold Team"
 Empty Promises is a ColdTowne harold team and multilevel marketing scheme.
 Empty Promises hosted "Comedy" Fridays at 11:30 PM at ColdTowne Theater from November 2015-July 2016.